Foster care in the United States: History

+"From the mid-1800s to the eve of the Great Depression, orphan train children were placed with families who pre-selected them with an order form, specifying age, gender, hair and eye color.
+In other cases, trainloads of children were assembled on stages, train platforms or town halls and examined by prospective parents.
+"Conjuring the image of picking the best apple from the bin."
+While most of the time the children were chosen by a loving or childless family," sometimes a child would be separated from their siblings, or would end up in a family that only wanted them to work.
+The Orphan Train movement lasted from 1853 to the early approximately 1929 and transported more than 250,000 orphaned, abandoned, or homeless children.

+When Brace died in 1890, his sons took over his work of the Children's Aid Society until they retired.
+The Children's Aid Society created "a foster care approach that became the basis for the federal Adoption and Safe Families Act of 1997" called Concurrent Planning.
+This approach greatly impacted the foster care system.

 Statistics

-In 2016, there were 437,465 children in foster care in the United States.
-48% were in nonrelative foster homes, 26% were in relative foster homes, 9% in institutions, 6% in group homes, 5% on trial home visits (where the child returns home while under state supervision), 4% in preadoptive homes, 2% had run away, and 1% in supervised independent living.
-Of 254,114 who exited foster care in 2010, 51% were reunited with parents or caretakers, 21% were adopted, 11% were emancipated (as minors or by aging out), 8% went to live with another relative, 6% went to live with a guardian, and 3% had other outcomes.
-Of these children, the median length of time spent in foster care was 13.5 months.
-13% were in care for less than 1 month, 33% for 1 to 11 months, 24% for 12 to 23 months, 12% for 24 to 35 months, 10% for 3 to 4 years, and 7% for 5 years or more.
+In the United States, more than 400,000 children are in foster care at any given time and approximately 700,000 children are in foster care at some point each year.
+In 2020, there were 407,493 children in foster care in the country.
+Based on this number, 45% were in non-relative foster homes, 34% were in relative foster homes, 6% in institutions, 4% in group homes, 4% on trial home visits (where the child returns home while under state supervision), 4% in pre-adoptive homes, 1% had run away, and 2% in supervised independent living.
+Of the 224,396 children who exited foster care in 2020, 48% were reunited with parents or primary caretakers, 25% were adopted, 10% went to live with a guardian, 9% were emancipated (as minors or by aging out), 6% went to live with another relative, 1% were transferred to another agency, less than 1% ran away, and less than 1% died.
+Of these children, the median length of time spent in foster care was 15.9 months.
+7% were in care for less than 1 month, 22% for 1 to 11 months, 30% for 12 to 23 months, 17% for 24 to 35 months, 11% for 3 to 4 years, and 4% for 5 years or more.

 According the National Indian Child Welfare Association, "nationwide American Indian and Native American children are overrepresented in foster care at rates 2.6 times greater than their proportion in the general population."